183rd Cavalry Regiment: War on Terror

 The 2d Squadron, 183d Cavalry Regiment was activated on 11 February 2006, reflagged from 3rd Battalion, 111th Air Defense Artillery, and absorbed most of 2d Bn 116th Infantry.
 It was assigned to the 116th Infantry Brigade Combat Team of the 29th Infantry Division.
 The new squadron was given the mission of providing reconnaissance, surveillance, and target acquisition (or RSTA) for the brigade, and acted as the "eyes and ears" of brigade's commander.
 From September 2007 to May 2008, the squadron conducted security operations in Kuwait and Southern Iraq in support of Operation Iraqi Freedom.
 In August 2011, the 2-183d Cavalry deployed to Iraq again where it conducted convoy security operations under the name of Task Force 183.
 With 825 members, this was the largest deployment of Virginia National Guard soldiers since World War II.
 The unit returned home in December 2011.

 The 183d Infantry Regiment also became the 183d Regiment during the reorganization, and facilitates the Virginia Army National Guard's RTI (Regional Training Institute) at Fort Barfoot (formerly Fort Pickett), Virginia.
 Colonel James A. Zollar became commander of the RTI in June 2016.

 In December 2021, Bravo Troop deployed to the Horn of Africa to support Operation Enduring Freedom-HOA for 9 months.
 In the HOA, the troop conducted security force operations in two separate locations.
 Bravo Troop returned to Virginia in September after 9 months of federal active duty.

+Transformation in Contact and Deactivation

+Following the restructure of the 116th Infantry Brigade Combat Team into a Mobile Brigade Combat Team as part of the Army's Transformation in Contact initiative, which saw the removal of the organic Cavalry Squadron from the task organizations of former IBCTs, 2nd Squadron 183rd Cavalry regiment conducted its final spur ride and a casing of the colors in August of 2026 at Fort Pickett, VA.

+"Shavetails" affiliated with the 2nd Squadron 183rd Cavalry Regiment about to receive their spurs following the completion of the unit's final spur ride in August of 2026.